NamSPro/seggs-bot/README.md

 ```

 ### config-EDITME
-- If you wish have a specific server deployed instantly, add a `guildId` field.
+- If you wish to have a specific server deployed instantly, add a `guildId` field.
+Otherwise comment the `rest.put` which routes to `ApplicationGuildCommands`.
 - If you wish to deploy to every server your bot joins, uncomment the `rest.put` which routes to `ApplicationCommands` in `deploy_commands.js`.
 In this case you don't need the `guildId` field.

+## R18 Warning
+`/seggs` is the command which will have R18 output.
+Use/deploy at your own risk.

 ## Credits
 Thanks to the entire KGA English community, without which I wouldn't even have the idea to start this project.